ClickCease Customer Segmentation Models: A Guide to Targeted Marketing | Camphouse

 Loyalty segmentation divides customers based on their loyalty to the brand, ranging from new or occasional buyers to brand advocates.

 This model allows companies to tailor strategies for retaining existing customers, re-engaging lapsed ones, and converting occasional buyers into loyal customers.
-It’s essential for developing loyalty programs and personalized marketing efforts that foster long-term relationships.
+It’s necessary for developing loyalty programs and personalized marketing efforts that foster long-term relationships.
 Highlighting the importance of excellent customer service, nearly 80% of global consumers consider it a significant factor in their loyalty to a brand.

 9. Needs-Based Segmentation